fooof-tools/fooof/doc/faq.rst

 as shorthand for 'statistical noise' or `coloured noise <https://en.wikipedia.org/wiki/Colors_of_noise>`_.
-As well as not necessarily meeting technical definitions, referring to aperiodic neural activity as noise in this way is also different to how the terms 'signal' & 'noise' are typically used in neuroscience, in terms of referring to a signal of interest as unwanted or artifactual activity.
+As well as not necessarily meeting technical definitions, referring to aperiodic neural activity as noise in this way is also different to how the terms 'signal' & 'noise' are typically used in neuroscience.
+In neuroscience, the terms 'signal' & 'noise' are typically used to refer to data of interest, and unwanted or artefactual data, respectively.
 We consider that the aperiodic could be the signal of interest for some investigations.
 Therefore, we have moved away from this term so as not to imply it is either strictly statistical noise, nor is it merely unwanted 'noise' in the recording.